 Home insurance covers damages to the structure of the home caused by severe weather or natural disasters.
 It also provides coverage for personal belongings in the home.
 And lastly, if a family member or a visitor to the home suffers an accident, homeowners insurance also provides liability protection.

-The best home warranty services cover damaged or faulty appliances, air conditioners, heaters, electrical systems and plumbing.
+The best home warranty companies cover damaged or faulty appliances, air conditioners, heaters, electrical systems and plumbing.
 You can customize your home warranty plan to suit your needs and your budget, such as to only cover appliances.
 The home warranty covers the cost of repairs and/or replacement so long as specific terms and conditions are met.
 Subsequently, there are many ways a home warranty can protect you, making it a wise investment.